NJDHTS/NJDHTS/crash-records-information.md

 # Appendix: New Jersey Crash Data FAQ

-Ever wonder what's included or excluded in the crash database?

-Read below for brief overview of the underlying data that powers the CAT.
+Ever wonder what's included in the crash database?
+Read below for brief overview of the data collection process that powers the CAT.

 ## NJ Crash Reporting Procedures